astronomer/docs/learn/airflow-decorators.md

 Here are some other things to keep in mind when using decorators:

-- When you define a task, the `task_id` will default to the name of the function you decorated.
-If you want to change this behavior, you can simply pass a `task_id` to the decorator as was done in the `extract` task above.
-Similarly, other [BaseOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html#airflow.models.baseoperator.BaseOperator) task-level parameters such as retries or pools can be defined within the decorator:
+- When you define a task, the `task_id` defaults to the name of the function you decorated.
+If you want to change this behavior, you can pass a `task_id` to the decorator as shown in the `extract` task example.
+Similarly, other [BaseOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html#airflow.models.baseoperator.BaseOperator) task-level parameters, such as retries or pools, can be defined within the decorator:

     ```python
     @task(